Not surprisingly, given its huge rainforest and mountainous terrain, Koh Chang has an abundance of waterfalls.

 Kai Bae Waterfall – Koh Chang Waterfalls

-A rarely visited waterfalls sits in the valley behind Kai Bae Beach and it is an easy enough thirty minute walk or quick motorbike ride from the main street.
-A small track leads behind the 7-11 at the southern end of the village, with Sanook Sanang Resort and Kai Bae Meechai Elephant Camp on left and right respectively, before it then twists and turns its way deeper into the interior.
+The most rarely visited of the Koh Chang waterfalls sits in the valley behind Kai Bae Beach and it is an easy enough thirty minute walk or quick motorbike ride from the main street.
+Just after the 7/11 at the southern end of the village, a small track with the bar Squid Story on the corner, leads inland.
+Take this, passing Sanook Sanang Resort and Kai Bae Meechai Elephant Camp on left and right respectively.
+At the end, turn left to go down the track opposite – it’s signed for The Mount, a coffee shop perched high on the hillside above Kai Bae, complete with tremendous views.

-There are signs along the way but if you follow your nose, you are unlikely to go wrong.
-The track ends at various bungalows and long term houses for rent and the path needed for the waterfalls passes in front of them, easy to spot and pick up, though now only on foot.
-After another 10 minutes along the river’s edge, the falls themselves hove into view.
+After another 10 minutes on foot along the river’s edge, the falls themselves hove into view.
 There is only the single tier, an impressive drop in itself and the cooling plunge pool but the solitude and peacefulness make the trek more than worthwhile.

 UPDATED December 23

 Return to Things to Do in Koh Chang